John Zappia

 John holds the National ANDRA "Top Doorslammer" Elapsed Time (ET) record for this category at 5.693 seconds.

 This was achieved during his qualifying run at the 2013 FUCHS Winternationals held at Willowbank Raceway Australia on 9 June 2013.
 This record was backed up by his 5.753 second run, achieved during qualifying at the same event, the day before (8 June 2013).

 He also holds the Australian National IHRA "Pro Slammer" record, at 5.635 seconds.
 This was recorded at Sydney International Dragway at the 2017 Nitro Champs meeting on 6 May 2017.

 His personal best speed is recorded at 256.7 mph (413.1 km/h).

 On 18 September 2005, John became the first legal Australian Top Doorslammer driver to record an elapsed time for the quarter-mile at under six seconds, with an ET of 5.967 seconds at approximately 242 mph.

-John is the current ANDRA Australian "Top Doorslammer" National Champion, having won the "ANDRA Pro Series" Championship for a record ten years straight in 2007/08, 2008/09, 2009/10, 2010/11, 2011/12, 2012/13, 2013/14, 2014/15, 2015/16, 2016/17.

 The 2015/2016 Championship was won in conjunction with winning the inaugural IHRA Australian "Pro Slammer" Championship series, making John the first driver to win both Championship series in the same year.